Unveiling the Jewish Roots of Pentecost

 Link to Bill’s website: Bill Boone’s website: https://www.encounterhislove.com/

-Safety and Peace in Troubled Times
+Safety and Peace in the Storms of Life

 Link to watch on YouTube